rogithsaravanank/Prepping/Prepping/notes/Questions.md

 }
 ```

+#### Autowired Scope
+- When Manual Object Creation Makes Sense Utility or Stateless Classes:
+- If the object has no dependencies and requires no lifecycle management.
+- Simple POJOs or DTOs:
+- Objects that don't interact with Spring components or features.

 #### Tavant (Bangalore) Round 2:

 3. Why would you need balanced trees like red-black tree and avial tree when you have binary tree with O(log n) search